-Canada’s westernmost province, British Columbia, boasts a beautiful landscape with snow-capped mountains and wide valleys of preserved wildlife.
-Businesses from around the world choose to operate out of BC due to its thriving economy, natural resources, and pleasant people.
-B.C. is also home to many Canadian small, medium, and enterprise level businesses.
+Canada’s westernmost province, British Columbia (B.C.), boasts a beautiful landscape with snow-capped mountains and wide valleys of preserved wildlife.
+Businesses from around the world choose to operate out of British Columbia due to its thriving economy, natural resources, and pleasant people.
+B.C. is also home to many small, medium, and enterprise-level Canadian businesses.
+To view a list of all federal and provincial programs available to businesses located in British Columbia, Alberta, Saskatchewan, and Manitoba, visit our Western Canadian funding directory page for an up to date list of active government grants, loans, and tax credit programs.

-Both the Canadian federal and provincial governments have wage subsidy programs that help to cover a portion of employees wages while they are working for your company for a specific duration of time or length of a project.
+Both the Canadian federal and provincial governments have wage subsidy programs that help to cover a portion of employee wages while they are working for your company for a specific duration of time or for eligible projects.
 While other funding programs may have the option to include wages within their eligible expenses, the following programs will focus on wage subsidies as the focus of their funding.

 Eligible Activities: Projects include third-party trainer fees, tuition and exam fees, textbooks and course materials, training software, and more training related costs.